claudio966/vm2docker/index.md

 root@9d78ff335b6f:/#
 ```

-## Convert a VM that Use Partion with LVM Implementation
+## Convert a VM that Use Partition with LVM Implementation